A-Thiyagarajan/Implementaion-of-AND-gate-using-NOR-gate/README.md

 ## AIM:
 To design a AND gate using NOR gate and verify its truth table in Quartus using Verilog programming.

-## Equipments Required:
+## HARDWARE REQUIRED:
+PC
+Cyclone II
-Hardware – PCs, Cyclone II , USB flasher Software.
+USB flasher

+## SOFTWARE REQUIRED:
+Quartus prime Model Sim

 ## Theory
 ### AND GATE:
 AND gate The AND gate is an electronic circuit that gives a high output (1) only if all its inputs are high.
 A dot (.) is used to show the AND operation i.e. A.B or can be written as AB